 What is the role of chapter chairs in citywide elections?

-Unlike voting for contract ratification and other UTLA policy changes that take place at worksites, the Citywide UTLA elections are conducted by ballots mailed to members’ homes.
+Unlike voting for contract ratification and other UTLA policy changes that take place at worksites, the Citywide UTLA elections are conducted by electronic ballots.
 Chapter Chairs play a vital role in ensuring that the UTLA elections are conducted in a manner that is fair and encourages the full and informed participation of all the UTLA members at their school.
 The Elections Committee requests that Chapter Chairs explain the UTLA election process to their staff and allow all candidates the opportunity to speak with their staff at a Chapter Meeting.
 Throughout the campaign, we ask that Chapter Chairs distribute all candidates’ written materials and encourage all members to vote.
-During the pandemic we request that Chapter Chairs forward flyers and other written materials via email to their chapter members and allow candidates to speak at their Virtual Chapter Meetings.
+We request that Chapter Chairs forward flyers and other written materials via email to their chapter members.

 The chapter chair’s role is especially important in the post-Janus era.
 UTLA must make every effort to protect member information.
 As a result, candidates will not be able to purchase member lists with addresses and phone numbers.
 Qualified candidates will be given the Chapter Chair and Area Director Contact Information for their Area or Citywide lists for Citywide offices.
 The information will include the chapter chair’s name, school, email, and phone number.
 Candidates will be contacting chapter chairs to request an opportunity to speak with their staff.

 Chapter chairs have the following rights: